Oil nears US$50 as American crude production shows signs of slowing - Article - BNN

 Late May and most of June were overwhelmingly bearish as U.S. output rose and doubts grew over the ability of the Organization of the Petroleum Exporting Countries to hold back enough production to tighten the market.

-But sentiment began to shift towards the end of June, when data showed a dip in U.S. oil output and a slight fall in drilling for new production.
+But sentiment began to shift toward the end of June, when data showed a dip in U.S. oil output and a slight fall in drilling for new production.

 "The fact that prices have not come under any noticeable pressure of late points to a shift in sentiment," Commerzbank said on Tuesday.